IanESmith/static-website/Services/cdmp/notes.md

 Our main challenge is remains around having a very small technical team.
 We're working to resolve this and tracking progress so able to see the velocity (and any impact on due dates).

 ### Just done
--opened up access to the teams Confluence Space making it easier for you to find things like [Team Details](https://collaboration.homeoffice.gov.uk/display/CDP/A.+Team)
+- opened up access to the teams Confluence Space making it easier for you to find things like [Team Details](https://collaboration.homeoffice.gov.uk/display/CDP/A.+Team)
 - interviewed three devops candidates
 - fed all the work from the security risk assessment into our roadmap and backlog
 - had a test and development lead review  our developement  & test strategy and made some recommendations